AsleepX/zeader-rss/README.md

 - **Z YAML (Gallery View)**: Automatically generates a structured YAML info bar for image galleries, extracting key details like Title, Creator, and Tags.
 - **Z Summary (Article View)**: Automatically generates a concise 3-sentence summary with tags for articles, helping you grasp the core content quickly.
+- **AI Unread Summary**: Analyzes all your unread articles and synthesizes them into an intelligent news digest.
+It identifies common themes, trends, and connections across articles, presenting key highlights and notable insights.
+Clickable references let you jump directly to any mentioned article.

 ## Keyboard Shortcuts